Palliative Care in Las Vegas

 Hospice and Palliative Care

-Palliative care focuses on the social needs of the person and their family.
+Social support focuses on the social needs of the person and their family.
 This may include referrals to community programs or other social services.
 Integrative therapies, such as massage therapy, may be considered.
 Chaplains or other spiritual leaders can be part of the team caring for the patient.
 Talking to each individual and their family is an important part of our process in order to consider the importance of quality of life, not just the quantity of days.

 Patient autonomy is key.
 Just because a patient no longer wants disease treatment doesn’t mean they are left out in the cold without treatment and support for their medical needs.
 With palliative care, there are long discussions about what goals the patient and their family have for all aspects of hospice.
-Communication with your hospice team and other providers are crucial to getting the most out of life with a serious illness.
+Communication with your team and other providers are crucial to getting the most out of life with a serious illness.